New Jersey Personal Injury Lawyers Handle Amusement Park Accidents in Monmouth, Ocean & Middlesex Counties

 If you have been injured as a result of an amusement park accident in New Jersey, the first thing you need to do is see a doctor and get medical treatment for your injuries.
 Your next step should be to speak with a knowledgeable attorney at Lombardi & Lombardi about your legal options.
 The reality is that many amusement park operators won’t even consider compensating you for your injuries until you retain legal counsel and apply some pressure.

 An experienced personal injury attorney can look over the details of your amusement park accident and identify all potentially liable parties.
-The knowledgeable attorneys at Lombardi and Lombardi will examine your case and determine whether the amusement park operator shirked their responsibilities or a ride manufacturer used faulty equipment that led to your accident.
+The knowledgeable attorneys at Lombardi and Lombardi, P.A., will examine your case and determine whether the amusement park operator shirked their responsibilities or a ride manufacturer used faulty equipment that led to your accident.
 We also work closely with engineers, inspectors and safety experts who can figure out exactly what caused your amusement park accident.

 Contact Experienced Attorneys Who Represent Victims Injured in Amusement Parks in Jackson, Point Pleasant, Seaside Heights and Across NJ